 However, solutions without a TTP are also possible.
-Over the past two decades, a fairly large variety of cryptographic solutions has been proposed.
-An overview is given by Franklin [6], and more recently by Cramer [4].
+Over the past two decades, a fairly large variety of solutions to the problem has been proposed.
+An overview is given by Franklin [7] and more recently by Cramer [5].
 These solutions differ from each other in the cryptographic primitives that are used, and in the class of computations that can be performed (some of the solutions only allow for specific kinds of functions to be computed).
 The main drawback of these solutions is the heavy communication overhead that they incur.
-For a case-study investigating the communication overhead in a concrete example application, we refer the reader to [11].
+For a case-study investigating the communication overhead in a concrete example application, we refer the reader to [12].

 Mobile agents employing these cryptographic techniques can provide for a trade-off between communication overhead and trust.
-The communication overhead problem would be solved if the communicating parties were brought close enough together.
-Our solution is to use mobile agents to execute the cryptographic protocols.
-Of course, a mobile agent needs to trust his execution platform, but we show that the level of trust needed in this case is much less than the level of trust needed with a classical TTP.
-In contrast with protocols that use unconditionally TTPs, the trusted site is not involved directly.
-It simply offers a secure execution platform, i.e. it executes the mobile code correctly, does not spy on it and does not leak information to other mobile agents.
+The communication overhead is alleviated if the communicating parties are brought close enough together.
+In our approach, every participant sends its representative agent to a trusted execution site.
+The agent contains a copy of the private data x_i and is capable of running a SDC-protocol.
+Different participants may send their agents to different sites, as long as these sites are located closely to each other.
+Of course, a mobile agent needs to trust his execution platform, but we show that the trust requirements in this case are much lower than for a classical TTP.
+Also, in contrast with protocols that use unconditionally TTPs, the trusted site is not involved directly.
+It simply offers a secure execution platform: i.e. it executes the mobile code correctly, does not spy on it and does not leak information to other mobile agents.
 Moreover, the trusted host does not have to know the protocol used between the agents.
 In other words, the combination of mobile agent technology and secure distributed computing protocols makes it possible to use a generic TTP that, by offering a secure execution platform, can act as TTP for a wide variety of protocols in a uniform way.
-A detailed discussion of the use of mobile code technology for advanced cryptographic protocols is given in section 3.
+A detailed discussion of the use of mobile agent technology for advanced cryptographic protocols is given in section 3.

-The combination of cryptographic techniques for secure computing and mobile code has been investigated from another point of view by Sander and Tschudin ([13, 14]).
+The combination of cryptographic techniques for secure computing and mobile code has been investigated from another point of view by Sander and Tschudin ([14, 15]).
 In their paper on mobile cryptography, they deal with the protection of mobile agents from possibly malicious hosts.
 Hence, the focus in their work is on the use of cryptographic techniques for securing mobile code.
 The security concerns posed by the mobile agent protection problem are code privacy (Can a mobile agent conceal the program it wants to have executed?), code and execution integrity (Can a mobile agent protect itself against tampering by a malicious host?) and computing with secrets in public (Can a mobile agent remotely sign a document without disclosing the user's private key?).
 To address some of these concerns, cryptographic secure computation techniques can be used.
 We discuss this in more detail in section 2.3, which is part of our survey on secure distributed computing protocols.